Principal minors of Fourier matrices of square-free order: Proof of Theorems and and consequences

 We are now ready to prove Theorem \ref{thm:mainresult2}.

-\begin{proof}[Proof of Theorem \ref{thm:mainresult2}] We will show inductively that all principal minors of $\mc{F}_{P_j}$ are nonzero for $1 \leq j \leq k$.
-For $j=1$, all principal minors of $\mc{F}_{P_1} = \mc{F}_{p_1}$ are nonzero by Chebotarev's theorem.
-Now, suppose that all principal minors of $\mc{F}_{P_j}$ are nonzero for $1 \leq j \leq n$, where $n < k$.
-We will show that these principal minors are also nonzero in characteristic $p_{n+1}$, where
+\begin{proof}[Proof of Theorem \ref{thm:mainresult2}] We will show inductively that all principal minors of $\mc{F}_{P_j}$ are non-zero for $1 \leq j \leq k$.
+For $j=1$, all principal minors of $\mc{F}_{P_1} = \mc{F}_{p_1}$ are non-zero by Chebotar\"ev's theorem.
+Now, suppose that all principal minors of $\mc{F}_{P_j}$ are non-zero for $1 \leq j \leq n$, where $n < k$.
+We will show that these principal minors are also non-zero in characteristic $p_{n+1}$, where